databrickslabs/databricks-sync/docs-site/content/docs/databricks-objects/workspace-notebooks.md

 ## Known Limitations

+TODO: Edit the language
 {{< bootstrap-alert icon="💡" text=`<strong>Currently there is only one limitation based on the behavior of the
 <a href="https://github.com/databrickslabs/terraform-provider-databricks" target="_blank">databricks terraform provider</a>.
-The difference is determined by changes in the source workspace.
-So everytime you export if it determines a difference in the checksum of the source file it will determine that as a change.
-Any changes made or caused in the target workspace will not be tracked unless the file itself is removed.</strong>` >}}
+The source workspace notebook changes are tracked by the checksum.
+Any changes made in the target workspace are not tracked.</strong>` >}}

 ## Permissions Support